 My simple answer is that most of you will likely be happier with the winning balance of a top-rated random orbital.
 If you are unsure as to which car polisher is the right choice for you and your world, see my Car Buffers Review: picking the best buffer for yourself.

-"What most people don't realize is that nothing will match the speed of a quality rotary car polisher when it comes to compounding.
-Getting to point A to point B cannot be matched with any DA buffer regardless of what you have read or heard"
+"What most people don't realize is that nothing will match the speed of a quality rotary car polisher when it comes to buffing.
+Getting from point A to point B cannot be matched with any DA buffer regardless of what you have read or heard for heavy duty buffing to fine polishing."

 Before the introduction of DA biuffers and the fanfare these car buffers receive, deciding between a car buffer was limited to deciding between brands only, not the different types of car buffers.